hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 2. **Bonding the structure to the substrate**

-    In `Step-2`, the structure is pressed downward onto the substrate to establish contact in the bonding regions.
-Once contact is achieved, this displacement boundary condition is removed in `Step-3`.
+    In `Step-2`, the structure is pressed downward onto the substrate.
+At the beginning of `Step-3`, the contact interaction is established between the substrate and the structure.
+The displacement boundary condition is then removed.

 3. **Controlling substrate motion and ensuring contact**

-    The exterior edges of the substrate's top surface are constrained with `u3=0` throughout all steps.
-This prevents rigid body motion along the z-axis.
-Additionally, the interior nodes of the substrate's top surface are also fixed at `u3=0` throughout `Step-2`, ensuring that all nodes in the bonding region of the structure achieve proper contact with the substrate.
-In `Step-3`, this constraint on the interior top surface is removed, allowing them to move freely.
+    The **exterior** edges of the substrate's top surface are constrained with `u3=0` throughout all steps to prevent rigid body motion along the z-axis.
+Additionally, the **interior** nodes of the substrate's top surface are fixed at `u3=0` during `Step-2`, ensuring that all nodes in the bonding region of the structure meet the substrate.
+In `Step-3`, this constraint on the interior top surface is removed, allowing these nodes to move freely.

 ### Improving simulation convergence

-Because no external disturbance is applied to the structure, the assembly step (`Step-3`) can initially be difficult to converge.
-It is recommended to use a very small initial time increment (e.g., 1e-5, as used in the script) to improve convergence.
+Because no external disturbance is applied to the structure, the assembly step (`Step-3`) can be difficult to converge initially.
+From experience, it is recommended to use a very small initial time increment (e.g., 1e-5, as used in the script) to improve convergence.
 Using a relatively large initial time increment (e.g., 1e-3) may appear acceptable at first but can lead to significant convergence problems in later steps.

 ## Modeling workflow